binaryphile/binaryphile.github.io/_posts/2018-07-22-nix-language-primer.md

 http://domain.com/path
 {% endhighlight %}

-URLs are a basic type.
-Again, no quotes.
+URLs evaluate to strings, but have their own literal format.
+They do not require quotes.

 Lists
 -----